albertho425/various-technology-projects/README.md

 # tech-blog

-A collection of posts from my tech blog
+A collection of posts from my technology blog

 [Tech Blog](https://maplesyrupweb.com/)